Murder of Scott Amedure: Background

-Aftermath and murder
+Murder

-According to footage of the murder trial, it was stated later by a friend of Amedure's that Amedure and Schmitz went out drinking together the night after the taping and an alleged sexual encounter occurred.
-According to the testimony at the murder trial, three days after the taping, Amedure left a "suggestive" note at Schmitz's house.
-After finding the note, Schmitz withdrew money from a bank, purchased a shotgun, and then went to Amedure's mobile home.
-He then asked Amedure if he was the one that left the note.
+According to footage of the murder trial, a friend of Amedure later stated that Amedure and Schmitz went out drinking together the night after the taping and an alleged sexual encounter occurred.
+According to testimony at the murder trial, three days after the taping, Amedure left a "suggestive" note at Schmitz's house.
+After finding the note, Schmitz withdrew money from a bank, purchased a shotgun, went to Amedure's mobile home, and asked Amedure if he left the note.
 According to court documents, Amedure responded with a smile.
 Schmitz then returned to his car, got his gun, and returned to Amedure's trailer.
 He then shot Amedure twice in the chest, killing him.
-After killing Amedure, Schmitz left the residence, telephoned 9-1-1, and confessed to the killing.
+After killing Amedure, Schmitz left the residence, telephoned 9-1-1, and confessed.

-Trial and sentencing of Schmitz
+Criminal trial

-At trial, defense attorneys argued that Schmitz, who had been diagnosed with manic depression (bi-polar disease) and Graves' disease, was caused to commit homicide by mental illness and humiliation, by way of the "gay panic defense".
+At trial, defense attorneys argued that Schmitz, who had been diagnosed with manic depression (bipolar disorder) and Graves' disease, was caused to commit homicide by mental illness and humiliation, by way of the "gay panic defense".
 Schmitz was found guilty of second-degree murder in 1996 and sentenced to 25–50 years in prison, but his conviction was overturned on appeal.
 Upon retrial, he was found guilty of the same charge once again and his sentence was reinstated.
 Schmitz was released from prison on August 22, 2017, after being granted parole.